+Purpose of the course unit: programme competences to be developed

+The purpose of the course unit is to introduce the key principles of cognitive linguistics, a major contemporary trend in linguistics and develop the following competences:

+Generic competences:

+- working autonomously, designing strategies and managing time: ability to decide on objectives, priorities, methods, time and resources available to perform a task; - ability to retrieve and handle information from a variety of sources; - analytical and critical thinking.

+Subject-specific competences:

-Purpose of the course unit : programme competences to be de veloped The purpose of the course unit is to introduce the key principles of cognitive linguistics, a major contemporary trend in linguistics and develop the following competences: Generic competences: working autonomously, designing strategies ide on objectives, priorities, methods, time and resources available to pe rform a task; • ability to retrieve and handle information from om a variety of sources; • analytical and critical thinking.
-Subject-specific competences: linguistics skills (knowledge and ability to h handle the main terms and concept s of linguistics); knowledge and understanding of the structure re of English (awareness of the ov erall structure, establishing connections between its elements); ability to apply theoretical linguistic knowle Learning outcomes of the course unit Teaching and learning methods Assessment methods Learning outcomes resulting from generic competences: ability to organize one's work Lectures, workshops, in-class Attendance and class autonomously, capability to keep track of discussion, individual tasks participation based on in-class deadlines and time; thorough knowledge of discussion and homework information technologies in order to acquire, assess and organize information from a variety of sources; ability to clearly identify, separate and evaluate components of a professionally related phenomenon; ability to discern different types of relations between the components.
+- linguistics skills (knowledge and ability to handle the main terms and concepts of linguistics); - knowledge and understanding of the structure of English (awareness of the overall structure, establishing connections between its elements); - ability to apply theoretical linguistic knowledge in practice.

+Learning outcomes of the course unit Teaching and learning methods Assessment methods Learning outcomes resulting from generic competences: ability to organize one's work Lectures, workshops, in- Attendance and class autonomously, capability to keep track of classdiscussion, individual participation based on in-class deadlines and time; thorough knowledge of tasks discussion and homework information technologies in order to acquire, assess and organize information from a variety of sources; ability to clearly identify, separate and evaluate components of a professionally related phenomenon; ability to discern different types of relations between the components.

-Learning outcomes resulting from subject- specific competences: in-depth knowledge of linguistic concepts related to cognitive linguistics (CL), a major current trend in linguistics, and ability to handle them; ability to describe and explain the structure of English, especially in the framework of the cognitive linguistic approach; ability to identify and demonstrate in what ways CL differs from more traditional approaches; ability to establish relevant comparisons between English and other languages, especially the student's native tongue; ability to establish adequate relations between knowledge and its practical applicability.
-Lectures, workshops, in-class discussion, individual tasks, peer review, presentations xs, Home assignments, mid-term test, final test Course content: breakdown of the topics Contact hours Individual work: time and assignments Lectures Tutorials Seminars/workshops Laboratory work Internship/work placement Contact hours, total Individual work Assignments 1.
+Learning outcomes resulting from subject-specific competences: in-depth knowledge of linguistic concepts related to cognitive linguistics (CL), a major current trend in linguistics, and ability to handle them; ability to describe and explain the structure of English, especially in the framework of the cognitive linguistic approach; ability to identify and demonstrate in what ways CL differs from more traditional approaches; ability to establish relevant comparisons between English and other languages, especially the student's native tongue; ability to establish adequate relations between knowledge and its practical applicability.
+Lectures, workshops, inclassdiscussion, individual tasks, peer review, presentations Contact hours 1 Home assignments, mid-term test, final test Individual work: time and Course content: breakdown of the topics assignments Lectures Tutorials Seminars/workshops Laboratory work Internship/work placement Contact hours, total Individual work Assignments 1.
 Introduction.
 General requirements.
-Beginning ofCL, key ideas and principles, people.
+Beginning of CL, key ideas and principles, people.
 Semiotic principles in language and thought.
-2 2 4 5 Reading: Croft & Cruse, 1- 4; Evans, Bergen & Zinken, 2-5; Dirven & Verspoor, 1- 13.
+2 2 4 5 Reading: Croft & Cruse, 1-4; Evans, Bergen & Zinken, 2-5; Dirven & Verspoor, 1-13.
 Task sheet 1.
 2. Categorization.
 Traditional and cognitive approach to categorization.
-Prototype theory and its implications for language and other areas.
+Prototype theory and itsimplications for language and other areas.
 The study into colour categorization.
 Case study: birds.
 Fuzzyboundaries.
 2 2 4 6 Reading: Ungerer & Schmid, 7 - 23.
 Task sheet 2.
 3. Categorization.
 Horizontal and vertical dimension of categories.
 Prototypes and family resemblance principle.
 Family resemblance principle: case study.
 Key notions: attributes, gestalt, context, situation, frames.
 Encyclopaedic knowledge.
 2 2 4 12 Reading: Ungerer & Schmid, 21-55; Taylor, 65-74; 81-98 (optional).
 Task sheet 3.
-Assignment 1 (in class) .
+Assignment 1 (in class).
 4. Polysemy and monosemy.
 Homonymy.
 CL onpolysemy.
 Radial categories: case study.
-Cross- linguistic peculiarities of polysemy.
+Cross-linguistic peculiarities of polysemy.
 Revision forthe mid-term.
 2 2 4 7 Reading: Taylor, 99-121.
 Task sheet 4.
 5. Mid-term test 1 1 2 14 Preparation for the mid- term test.